Tony Bellus

-Tony Bellus (born Anthony J. Bellusci; April 17, 1936) is an American Chicago-born vocalist and musician, whose first recording was with Shi-Fi Records in 1958.
+Anthony J. Bellusci (April 17, 1936 – January 21, 2025), better known as Tony Bellus, was an American vocalist and musician, whose first recording was with Shi-Fi Records in 1958.
 His best known recorded song is "Robbin' The Cradle", a self-composed ballad he recorded in his native Chicago in 1959.

+Early life and career

+Bellus was born as Anthony J. Bellusci in Chicago, Illinois on April 17, 1936.

 The recording of "Robbin' The Cradle" contained a number of styles and musical combinations.
-It combined an Italian pop singer playing an accordion à la Dick Contino, being backed with a basically country/rockabilly band, augmented with a background Latino vocal group.
+It combined an Italian pop singer playing an accordion à la Dick Contino, being backed with a country and rockabilly band, augmented with a background Latino vocal group.